 - Familiarity working within healthcare environments and systems

 - Bicultural competency

-- Master’s degree in Counseling, Psychology and/or, Social Work, or other related field
+- Master’s degree in Counseling, Psychology and/or Social Work, or other related fields

 - Must be CA Licensed or license eligible (registered with the Board of Behavioral Sciences or Board of Psychology)